Flawless Physio Logo

 • How will you prepare and cook meals?

-• Do you need to get equipment to help you wash, like a stool for the shower?
+• Do you need equipment to help you wash, like a stool for the shower?

 • How will you get to your follow-up appointments and physical therapy?